woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 end
 ```

-Other indirect child processes (i.e. they fall under supervisors which are children of the pipeline supervisor) such as the producers will also invoke their `terminate` callback to handle behavior like disconnecting from the data source.
+The exit signal propagates to the other components through their supervisors terminating and they will also invoke their `terminate` callback if they trap exits such as disconnecting from the data source.

 The `Terminator` process is responsible for ensuring that all events still within the pipeline is processed before terminating the pipeline entirely.